NVIDIA-Merlin/NVTabular/examples/getting-started-movielens/inference-HugeCTR/README.md

 ## 2. Run example notebooks:

 There are two example notebooks that should be run in order.
-The first one [movielens-HugeCTR](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-HugeCTR/movielens-TF.ipynb) shows how to
+The first one [Training-with-HugeCTR](https://github.com/NVIDIA/NVTabular/blob/main/examples/getting-started-movielens/inference-HugeCTR/Training-with-HugeCTR.ipynb) shows how to
 - do preprocessing with NVTabular
 - serialize and save a workflow to load later to transform new dataset
 - train a HugeCTR MLP model and save it in the `/models` directory.

-The following notebook [movielens-HugeCTR-inference](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/movielens_inference.ipynb) shows how to send request to Triton IS
+The following notebook [Triton-Inference-with-HugeCTR](https://github.com/NVIDIA/NVTabular/blob/main/examples/getting-started-movielens/inference-HugeCTR/Triton-Inference-with-HugeCTR.ipynb) shows how to send request to Triton IS
 - to transform new data with NVTabular
 - to generate prediction results for new dataset.

-Now you can start `movielens-HugeCTR` and `movielens-HugeCTR-inference` notebooks.
-Note that you need to save your workflow and DL model in the `models` directory before launching the `tritonserver` as defined below.
-Then you can run the `movielens-HugeCTR-inference` example notebook once the server is started.
+Now you can start `Training-with-HugeCTR` and `Triton-Inference-with-HugeCTR` notebooks.
+Note that you need to mount the directory where your NVTAbular workflow and HugeCTR model is saved when launching the `tritonserver` docker image as shown below.
+Then you can run the `Triton-Inference-with-HugeCTR` example notebook once the server is started.

 ## 3. Build and Run the Triton Inference Server container: